 Introduction to the technical and conceptual practices of video as a creative medium.
 Concentration on conceptualization, interpretation, and evaluation of video-based art through screenings, discussions, critiques, demonstrations, and assigned projects.
 Development of critique and related vocabulary.
 Lecture 1 hour per week; studio 4 hours per week.
+MnTC Goals: 6.

-ART 1114 Introduction to Digital Photography
+ART 1114 Introduction to Digital Photography 3 cr

 Introduction to the technical and conceptual practices of photography and digital technology as a creative medium.
 Camera operation and techniques, composition and design, digital image capture, related software, and digital output using the computer as a digital darkroom for creating photographic images.
 Development of critique and related vocabulary.
 Lecture 1 hour per week; studio 4 hours per week.
+MnTC Goals: 6.

-ART 1115 2D Animation and Interactivity
+ART 1115 2D Animation and Interactivity 3 cr

-Introduction to the technical and conceptual practice of two-dimensional animation and interactivity as a creative medium.
+Introduction to the technical and conceptual practice of twodimensional animation and interactivity as a creative medium.
 Computer software applications are used to create animations and interactive content.
 Development of critique and related vocabulary.
 Lecture 1 hour per week; studio 4 hours per week.
+MnTC Goals: 6.

-ART 1116 Introduction to Graphic Design
+ART 1116 Introduction to Graphic Design 3 cr

 This course presents an introduction to graphic design as a form of visual expression.
 Emphasis will be placed on layout, design elements, typography and output.
 Relevant software, critique, and related vocabulary are also incorporated.
 Lecture 1 hour per week; studio 4 hours per week.
+MnTC Goals: 6.

-ART 1118 Foundation Two-Dimensional Design

-Introduction to making art in two-dimensions.
+ART 1118 Foundation Two-Dimensional Design 3 cr Introduction to making art in two-dimensions.
 Composition and the arrangement of color, line, shape, texture, value, and space using the principles of design.
 Assignments use a variety of tools, techniques, and materials.
 Development of critique and related vocabulary.
 Lecture 1 hour per week; lab 4 hours per week.
+MnTC Goals: 6.

-ART 1120 Foundation Three-Dimensional Design

-Introduction to making art in three-dimensions.
+ART 1120 Foundation Three-Dimensional Design 3 cr Introduction to making art in three-dimensions.
 Theory and application using the elements and principles of design.
 Assignments use a variety of tools, techniques, and materials.
 Development of critique and related vocabulary.
 Lecture 1 hour per week; studio 4 hours per week.
 MnTC Goals: 6.